-Moving the cursor into the VANC region reveals any ancillary data present there as if it were picture data.
-The specific packet data words present can be inspected closely with the SDI data option toolset (PHRXO-DATA).
+Ancillary data present in the vertical blanking area can be displayed in the Picture instrument.
+Moving the cursor into the VANC region reveals any ancillary data present there in white - against the black background of the blanking area.
+The specific packet data words present can be inspected closely with the SDI data option toolset.